 CEHA believes that equity is critical to providing access to affordable housing for residents in Eureka.
-Valuing diversity, equity and inclusion needs to live in our approach to creating and offering housing.
+Explicitly valuing diversity, equity, and inclusion is imperative in our approach to creating and offering housing.
 CEHA recognizes the historical patterns that can create injustice and inequity in housing.
 Addressing these systematic social and economic patterns requires a broader and deeper organizational commitment.